Shellyspike/Primo/Primo.CronExpression_en.md

    - **Next run** — The date and time of the next run calculated based on the CRON expression.
 2. **Parameters**:
    - **After time** — The date from which the next run will be calculated.
    - **Cron expression** — The CRON expression used for calculating the next run.
+Required.

 ## Feedback